Kopaonik: Serbia's Top Ski & Spa Resort

 The Pančić peak and the summit

 The high point of the mountain, and of the ski area, is Pančić’s Peak (Pančićev vrh) at 2,017 metres.
-It is named after Josif Pančić, the nineteenth-century botanist who catalogued Serbia’s flora and famously identified the Serbian spruce (Picea omorika), a rare relict conifer.
+It’s named after Josif Pančić, the nineteenth-century botanist who catalogued Serbia’s flora and famously identified the Serbian spruce (Picea omorika), a rare relict conifer.
 Pančić asked to be buried on the mountain he loved, and a small stone mausoleum stands on the summit holding his remains.
-It is an unusual thing to find at the top of a ski lift, and it gives the peak a quiet significance beyond the panorama.
+It’s an unusual thing to find at the top of a ski lift, and it gives the peak a quiet significance beyond the panorama.

 From the top, on a clear day, the view runs a long way across southern Serbia and toward the mountains of the Kosovo border.
 In winter you reach it on skis or by lift; in summer you can walk up from the plateau in a gentle hour or two, which is one of the mountain’s most popular easy hikes.